 Personalization: blaming oneself for a bad event without looking at external factors that contributed to the bad event.
 Attributing personal responsibility to things that you have no control over, or when you do not see all the things that caused something.
-For example, a friend is upset so you think it is something you caused or are responsible for.
+For example, a

 Error Messages: thoughts that are like obsessive compulsive disorder due to having thoughts that are repetitive, intrusive and not meaningful.